Related ToolsBloomfireConfluenceDocument360NotionFreshdesk

 Confluence: The Developer Documentation Standard

-Confluence has been the default choice for developer teams for over a decade, and there’s a reason it persists despite newer competitors.
-If your organization runs on Atlassian tools, Confluence integrates so tightly it feels like a native extension.
+Confluence is a structured documentation platform that has been the default for developer teams for over a decade.
+If an organization runs on Atlassian tools, Confluence integrates so tightly it feels like a native extension.

 When Confluence Wins